Table of contents:

-Both adults and children use social media as a way of keeping in touch with our friends and keep track of what is going on in our circle.
+Both adults and children use social media as a way of keeping in touch with their friends and keep track of what is going on in their circle.
 After all, nobody wants to be left out.
 To help keep our children safe while online we need to know who they are communicating with online.

 When our children go to a neighbors house we make sure we know who those neighbors are and where their house is.
 It needs to be a similar scenario with online social behaviors.
 It’s all about keeping our kids safe, doesn’t matter whether it’s online, or in the real physical world.

 4. Protect Your Child’s Privacy

 Make your children aware of the risks that are present when sharing photos and information online.
 Depending on the child’s age it’s possible they won’t fully understand the consequences.
 This is where the parent has to be slightly more intrusive.
 You need to know what information is being posted on social media accounts.